Damocles-fr/PPJF/README.md

 - Run `PotPlayerMini64.reg` and confirm changes.

-### 7. Optionnal : Preserving User login and settings in the browser
+### 7. Optional : Preserving User login and settings in the browser

 - For the browser to remember your session settings and passwords.
 - In Librewolf, go to settings, then Privacy & Security on the left side panel